 It might be tempting to just pick your favorite color as your primary brand color, but it surely isn’t the most logical thing to do.
-We had you make a mood board for a reason!
+I had you make a mood board for a reason!

 Your mood board should tell you exactly what colors you are going to add to your palette!
 If you found a lot of images for your mood board that have a similar color blue, then it makes a lot of sense for that shade of blue to be in your color palette.

-To really speed up the process of finding a color palette, we use Adobe Color.
+To really speed up the process of finding a color palette, I use Adobe Color.
 Don’t worry, it’s free!
 You can upload or browse through images that fit the vibe of your brand and Adobe Color will automatically create a color palette for you!

 For LeafPup, most of our images had an early-autumn color palette: browns, oranges, reds, and subtle greens.
 Rather than using the color green, I’m opting to use actual images of house plants and trees to convey our branding.
 Then, I’m taking a khaki color to use as a background against a dark brown type color.
-This will create the warm, homey vibe that I’m looking for.
+This will help create the warm, homey vibe that I’m looking for.
 I pulled these colors from various images in my mood board and picked a few colors that would soften everything up.
 Finally, I picked a soft teal accent color to bring out the “confidence” that LeafPup is coming to stand for.

 We realize this is where it gets kind of tricky if you don’t happen to be a graphic design wiz.
 More than likely you’ll have to outsource to a designer or design team, but at least now you have a solid brand direction to hand off.